How to complete an Estimate of Benefits Form

 • If the employee is retiring from more than one job we will need a form for each job.

-• The Leaving date should be as accurate as possible to prevent multiple estimate requests being made for different dates.
+• The leaving date should be as accurate as possible to prevent multiple estimate requests being made for different dates.

 • Check you are providing the most up to date address for the employee as we will use this information to check that our records are up to date.